SophieAu/exogorth/README.md

 # exogorth
 Our 2nd year programming project.

-The font is `unlearne`, taken from http://fontmeme.com/pixel-fonts/
+The font is `unlearne` taken from http://fontmeme.com/pixel-fonts/.
+The menu font size is 40, for the header 50 (or so).